Polka Kings: Does Polka Music Really Come from Poland?

 Stardom, fairy-tales & jail time

-In the recent Netflix movie The Polka King, the popular Hollywood actor Jack Black stars as the Polish singer and band leader Jan Lewandowski, better known by his American stage name Jan Lewan.
-The film shows Lewan’s rise to local stardom in 1990s Pennsylvania, how he ran a Ponzi scheme fuelled with money from his, often elderly, Polish-American fans, and his subsequent five-year jail sentence.
+In the 2017 Netflix movie The Polka King, the popular Hollywood actor Jack Black stars as the Polish singer and band leader Jan Lewandowski, better known by his American stage name: Jan Lewan.
+The film shows Lewan’s rise to local stardom in 1990s Pennsylvania, how he ran a Ponzi scheme fuelled with money from his (largely elderly) Polish American fans... and his subsequent five-year jail sentence.

-An interview for Newsweek has Jack Black saying:
+In an interview for Newsweek, Jack Black shares:

-Nevertheless, polka is strongly associated with Poland and especially Polish-Americans, to the extent that some actually believe it’s a Polish invention.
+Nevertheless, polka is strongly associated with Poland and especially Polish Americans, to the extent that many believe it’s a Polish invention.

 Polish maiden or Bohemian girl?

-Rinaldi, an American, also calls polka a dance ‘most closely associated with Poland’.
+Rinaldi, who is American, also calls polka a dance ‘most closely associated with Poland’.

 Even major composers like Czechia’s Antonín Dvořák, Russia’s Igor Stravinsky and Poland’s Stanisław Moniuszko composed polkas.
 But, of course, when listening to these today, we would not recognise them as what we think of as polka today.

-Eventually the polka fashion made its way to 20th-century USA where it was adopted by Polish immigrants as their ‘national’ dance.
-But this polka was quite different from its Bohemian original – it fused a number of local varieties that came together on the other side of the Atlantic, much like the population of America itself at the time.
-The Polish-American polka blended Polish, Czech, German, Slovenian and Mexican influences.
+Eventually, the polka fashion made its way to 20th-century America, where it was adopted by Polish immigrants as their ‘national’ dance.
+But this polka was quite different from its Bohemian original – it fused a number of local varieties that came together on the other side of the Atlantic, much like the population of the United States itself at the time.
+The Polish American polka blended Polish, Czech, German, Slovenian and Mexican influences.
 As a result, the spinning motion originally used only in certain moments now became the focus throughout the whole dance.

 That the dance wasn’t traditionally Polish like say the oberek or kujawiak was less important than the liveliness and joyfulness it carried, especially now.
-Polka became a symbol of Polishness for a great many Polish-Americans and was practiced as a casual dance by this group long after others had drifted away from it.
-Now wonder then that also polka music became strongly associated with Polonia, otherwise known as the Polish diaspora, especially after World War II.
+Polka became a symbol of Polishness for a great many Polish Americans and was practiced as a casual dance by this group long after others had drifted away from it.
+No wonder then that also polka music became strongly associated with Polonia, otherwise known as the Polish diaspora, especially after World War II.

 Honky & Eastern

-The Eastern style was rooted in the big band tradition and practiced by large groups including instruments like the clarinet, saxophone and trumpet.
+The Eastern style was rooted in the big-band tradition and practiced by large groups, with instruments like the clarinet, saxophone and trumpet.
 Some describe it as ‘urban’.
-Co-created by such artists like New York’s Bernie Witkowski, multi-instrumentalist and author of the 1950s song Hey Krajewski Polka, the Eastern style was evoked by Lewan’s band.
+Co-created by such artists like New York’s Bernie Witkowski, a multi-instrumentalist and author of the 1950s song Hey Krajewski Polka, the Eastern style was evoked by Lewan’s band.

-The Chicago polka is sometimes referred to as ‘rural’ or ‘honky’ and typically was played in slower tempos.
+The Chicago polka is sometimes referred to as ‘rural’ or ‘honky’ and was typically played at slower tempos.
 It often included the clarinet, the accordion and violins.
-A popular creator in the Chicago style was the city’s own Walter ‘Li'l Wally’ Jagiello, author of Chicago is a Polka Town, also a 1950s tune.
+A popular creator in the Chicago style was the city’s own Walter ‘Li'l Wally’ Jagiello – the author of Chicago is a Polka Town, also a 1950s tune.

 Trained in theory & the classics

-Laurie Gomulka Palazzolo, in her 2003 book Horn Man about Detroit’s Polish-American music scene between 1935 and 1970, talks about musicians who ‘were classified and remained known as polka musicians’ but ‘were much more diverse in both their training and their output than what was to become the common perception’.
+Laurie Gomulka Palazzolo, in her 2003 book Horn Man, which discusses Detroit’s Polish American music scene between 1935 and 1970, talks about musicians who ‘were classified and remained known as polka musicians’ but ‘were much more diverse in both their training and their output than what was to become the common perception’.